 Attendance - Class

-Last Date Modified & Approved: 01-27-09, 05-15-18, 06-26-18
+Last Date Board Approved: 01-27-09, 05-15-18, 06-26-18, 3-29-22

-Mindful of the diverse student body that Lake Michigan College serves, and the varied belief systems that its students represent, the College will make a reasonable effort to accommodate students who need to be excused from classes for the observance of religious holidays.
+Mindful of the diverse student body that LMC serves, and the varied belief systems that its students represent, the College will make a reasonable effort to accommodate students who need to be excused from classes for the observance of religious holidays.
 This policy does not apply to students who knowingly register for classes scheduled to meet on days that consistently conflict with their day of worship, e.g., a student who signs up for Saturday classes when the student normally worships on Saturday.

-In accordance with Title IX, LMC does not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student's pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom, unless the student requests voluntarily to participate in a reasonable alternative, as determined by the College
+In accordance with Title IX, LMC does not discriminate against or exclude any student from its education programs or activities, including any class or extracurricular activity, on the basis of a student's pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom, unless the student requests voluntarily to participate in a reasonable alternative, as determined by the College